taolson/Admiran/doc/Compiler.md

 ### Accumulation traversals
 An `ast` traversal can be used to collect information from an `ast`.
 Accumulation traversals for bottom-up, top-down, and top-down with continuation are defined.
+The top-down with continuation traversal passes the explicit continuation of traversing the sub-ASTs of an AST node into the astAccum function, to allow it to do things like short-circuit the traversal or substitute a custom traversal for the sub-ASTs.
 Also, an accumulation traversal called `astAccumLex` is defined, in which the accumulator state passed through the traversal is split into a dynamically-scoped component and a lexically-scoped component.
 This allows top-down lexical information (such as location) to be attached to the traversal and automatically removed when the traversal returns.

 ### Rewriting traversals
 An `ast` traversal can also be used to rewrite an `ast`, passing state information along during the traversal.
 The state is handled with a `state` monad (defined in `lib/state.m`).
-Rewriting traversals for bottom-up top-down, top-down with continuation, and, analogous to `astAccumLex`, an `astRewriteLex` implements top-down rewriting with additional lexical scope state attached.
+Rewriting traversals for bottom-up, top-down, top-down with continuation are defined, and, analogous to `astAccumLex`, an `astRewriteLex` implements top-down rewriting with additional lexical scope state attached.

 ## `tokenizer.m`
+The tokenizer module implements functions to convert a character stream (lazy list of characters) to a `tokloc` stream (lazy list of tokens along with their source location), by removing whitespace and grouping characters to form a token.
+The main function is
+`tokenizePos`, which takes the current line and column numbers and calls specialized tokenizers based upon the next 1 or 2 characters of the input string.
+Each of the specialized tokenizers is written in a Continuation Passing Style (CPS) to allow a called tokenizer to "return" multiple values (e.g. updated row, col, and character stream) to a continuation, without having to use a tuple to structure/destructure the values.
+This resulted in a measureable performance improvement, because the tokenizer is called for each character in the input string.

+### Qualified Identifiers and Symbols
+The tokenizer processes identifiers by first checking to see if the next character immediately following the ident is a `.`.
+If so, the identifer is treated as the module name of an Unresolved identifier or symbol, which is tokenized from the characters following the `.`.
+If not, the identifier is returned as an Unqualified identifier.

+### Handling `$`
+The tokenizer handles `$` in two different ways: if the `$` is immediately followed (with no whitespace) by a letter or `_`, it signifies an identifer that is to be used as an infix operator, e.g. `$div` or `$parser.p_cons`, and returns that identifier as a Tsymbol.
+Otherwise it is treated as a standalone symbol (defined in `stdlib.m` as `apply`) or part of another symbol.

+### Handling a `#` suffix
+`tokenizeStr`, `tokenizeLitInt`, and `tokenizeLitChar` all check to see if the next character after tokenization is a `#`.
+If so, `tokenizeStr` appends the `#` as part of the name (to be processed as a normal identifier, but with the explicit `#` suffix).
+`tokenizeLitInt` and `tokenizeLitChar` use it to return a different token type (`TprimInt` and `TprimChar`, respectively), to be used later as unboxed primitive values.

+### Expanding escape characters in strings
+Literal strings are tokenized in `tokenizeString` by repeatedly calling `tokenizeChar`, which handles the correct tokenization of escaped characters like `\n` or `\x32`

 ## `parser.m` and `mirandaParser.m`